OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

     library("reticulate")
     use_python("/usr/local/miniconda3/envs/py37/bin/python")

-Import :term:`pyOpenMS` in R
+Import pyOpenMS in R
 ****************************

-After loading the "reticulate" library you should be able to import :term:`pyOpenMS` into R
+After loading the "reticulate" library you should be able to import pyOpenMS into R

 .. code-block:: R
     :linenos: